Abhijit-ops0903/Rofwall/README.md

 The picker displays wallpapers from a folder as a searchable gallery with image thumbnails.
 Selecting a wallpaper applies it immediately using `awww`.

-This project was designed and implemented with the assistance of AI.

 ## Features

 * Searchable wallpaper gallery